jonathan-bower/DataScienceResources/README.md

 ##Data Science Resources

-Hi - welcome to the Data Science Resources Repo.
+Hello and welcome to the Data Science Resources repo.
 I originally built this repo so that I could have a location to host resources that are helpful to me.
-Through building the repo I realized that other people might be interested in the content so I have tried to curate content on data science topics, high quality resources to learn from, and relevant blog posts.
+Through building the repo I realized that other people might be also be interested in this content - so I have tried to curate content on data science topics, high quality resources to learn from, and relevant blog posts.

 The intended goal was to cover more than just the technical component  of data science.
-Data Science as a discipline is still really fresh and many business are learning to properly integrate teams and to understand the value proposition that data science can provide and how to structure those teams effectively.
+Data Science as a discipline is still relatively fresh and many business are learning how to properly integrate and structure those teams and also proper understanding the value proposition that data science can provide.

-As a result I tried to find topics that cover building data science teams, business practices, use-cases, product metrics and data science career paths.
+As a result I also tried to find topics that cover building data science teams, business practices, use-cases, product metrics and data science career paths.

 This is a constant work in progress and I hope to refactor and update in some kind of meaningful time frame.